CrazyWillBear/blogman/README.md

 ### HTML

-You can write HTML in your Markdown file and have it render.
+You can write HTML in your Markdown file and have it render. `<script>` blocks are ignored to prevent malicious use.

 ### Examples